gnomon-inria/gnomon/README.md

  built -->

-## dtk and applicative layers installation
+## Get dtk and its applicative layers

 ### MacOS case